BlockchainCommons/developer-web-site/_pages/ur.md

 types](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-006-urtypes.md).
 It's
 optimized for airgapped usage and allows for standardized interoperability for Bitcoin apps released by different companies.

+_The [Gordian Envelopes](/envelope/) is now preferred over bare URs as a method for data storage and transmission.
+This page is maintained for legacy purposes and also because Gordian Envelopes can be encoded as URs._

 ## Why are URs Important?